If you get involved with Earthwatch, familiarize yourself with our terms & conditions.

 Expedition briefings will be available through your My Earthwatch portal on our website as soon as it is complete.
 Earthwatch works hard to update each expedition briefing every year, and we make every effort to have the updated briefing ready approximately 90 days before the start date of the first team of the expedition.

 Please remember that Earthwatch Expeditions are scientific research expeditions, not tours or holidays.
 Earthwatch makes every effort to describe field conditions accurately both in its publications and orally, but fieldwork in remote locations is a delicate business and prone to last-minute change.
 Volunteers must accept this as part of what makes an Earthwatch Expedition a special experience.

 Please be sure that you are clear about the physical demands of the expedition BEFORE you register, as some expeditions are more strenuous than others.
 It is your responsibility to review the project conditions and physical demands as described in the project briefing (described above) and determine if you are able to safely participate in the expedition.
 Discuss your participation in this expedition with your doctor if you have a question or concern about your health and/or ability to participate.
 Earthwatch reserves the right to require that a doctor approve your participation on a project.
 If you are 80 years of age or older, or will be prior to departure for your expedition, a doctor´s signature is required.

-All required volunteer forms must be completed in full and returned to Earthwatch for screening no later than 90 days before your expedition start date.
+All required volunteer forms must be completed in full and returned to Earthwatch no later than 90 days before your expedition start date.
 We reserve the right to cancel your expedition place without refund if we do not receive your fully completed Volunteer Forms 90 days before your expedition start date.
 If you sign up for an expedition within 90 days before the expedition start date you will need to complete and return all volunteer forms as soon as possible.

 ||U.K. & Europe